-Our school is situated in the centre of Cheselbourne, a charming little Dorset village with an active Village Hall, the picturesque St Martin's Church and the newly-renovated River's Arms.
-Cheselbourne, and the thriving village communities of Ansty, Melcombe Bingham and Hilton, support our little school.
-Our school can accommodate up to 50 children drawn from these villages, as well as from further afield.
+Our school is situated in the centre of Cheselbourne, a charming little Dorset village with active Village Hall, the picturesque St Martin's Church and the newly-renovated River's Arms.
+Along with the other bordering villages, Ansty, Melcombe Bingham and Hilton; these thriving village communities support our little school which can accommodate up to 50 children drawn from these villages, as well as from further afield.